 This module will examine why, how, where and when organisms move.
-The lectures will draw on first principles of animal movement in order to examine the costs and benefits of different movement strategies, and how they apply to organisms from aphids to eagles.
-While the module will refer to movement in a wide variety of animals, many strands of behavioural ecology have been developed using birds as model organisms, several themes therefore feature birds (both marine and terrestrial) more than other organisms.
+The lectures will draw on first principles of animal movement in order to examine the costs and benefits of different movement strategies and how they apply to animals from aphids to eagles.
+While the module will refer to movement in a wide variety of animals, many core elements of behavioural ecology have been developed using birds as model organisms.
+Consequently, several key module themes are explored using birds as examples.
 Movement will be examined over a range of spatial and temporal scales, as recorded using some of the very latest technologies.

 This module introduces students to the Movement Ecology Framework, a unified conceptual approach for analysing and modelling the movement of organisms, ranging from bacteria, to plants, to animals.
 Students will receive 10 lectures which introduce specific subject areas, combined with 10 computer-based practicals/workshops and six field-based practicals.
 The module is assessed by a combination of continuous assessments (40%) and weekly project work (60%), which replaces the end-of-year exam.